-For every type of space and every type of use, there’s a right type of sofa.
+For every type of space and every type of use, there’s the right type of sofa.
 Here’s how to get rid of the confusion and find the right place to sit.

 How do I know what type of sofa to choose for my space?